nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Main components of the architecture**

-**`Main`** has two classes called [`Main`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+**`Main`** has two classes called [`Main`](https://github.com/AY2223S2-CS2103T-T13-4/tp/blob/master/src/main/java/seedu/library/Main.java) and [`MainApp`](https://github.com/AY2223S2-CS2103T-T13-4/tp/blob/master/src/main/java/seedu/library/MainApp.java).
+It is responsible for:
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* Initializing the components in the correct sequence
+* Connecting components with each other during app launch
-* At shut down: Shuts down the components and invokes cleanup methods where necessary.
+* Shutting down the components
+* Invoking cleanup methods where necessary when app shuts down

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.